-Freshly grated nutmeg offers a more delicate flavor and aromatic scent than the preground variety.
+Freshly grated nutmeg offers a more delicate flavor and aromatic scent than the preground variety in this Homemade Eggnog.
 The eggs in both the base and the meringue are cooked, so food safety shouldn't be a concern.

 In a medium heatproof bowl, whisk egg yolks and 1/2 cup sugar until pale yellow and thick, about 2 minutes.
 In a medium saucepan, bring milk and salt to a bare simmer.
 Whisking constantly, slowly pour hot milk mixture into yolk mixture.